simhaonline/Smart.Framework/lib/js/jquery/doc/jquery-unveil/README.md

 # unveil.js
+## THIS IS A MODIFIED VERSION ; contains fixes by unixman
 ### A very lightweight plugin to lazy load images for jQuery

 Most of us are familiar with the [Lazy Load](http://www.appelsiini.net/projects/lazyload) plugin by [Mika Tuupola](http://www.appelsiini.net/).